MineFartS/noip-renew/README.md

 Please Note
 -
-- This Script is not yet finished.
+- This Script has not yet been thoroughly tested.
 - This Script only works with Only Gmail Users